Travel Fatigue Is a System Problem, Not a You Problem

 Hydration and Fuel

 Fatigue often feels heavier when hydration is inconsistent.
 Small, regular intake tends to work better than trying to catch up later.
-Simple food, when available, helps stabilize energy rather than spike it.
+Simple foods, when available, help stabilize energy levels rather than spike them.

 Movement and Circulation